khrj/volte-fix/README.md

 # VoLTE-Fix
 Fixes Qualcomm VoLTE on all GSI Treble Roms

 > Important: Before you open an issue / ask how to do something, read the for dummies section at the bottom of the README
 # Ways to install

-> Note: No matter what method you use, if you want to use VoLTE in a GSI that's based on any version older than AOSP v216, you'll also have to push the android.hardware.telephony.ims.xml to /system/etc/permissions

 ## 1. Using the flashable zip (Simplest)